What gives more detailed images (higher resolution) – an iPhone or the satellite camera used to propel Big Bang into the leading Cosmology concept?

 Now you can tease out a bit better data by cleverly using lots of overlapping images, but that’s the sharpest angular resolution for NASA’s Cosmic Microwave Radiation technology as of May 2012.

 Angular resolution will improve later this year or in early 2013 when the European Space Agency’s PLANCK Satellite releases whole sky microwave radiation data with its best angular resolution almost three times as sharp as WMAP (5 arc-minutes vs WMAP’s best at 13.5 arc-minutes).
 The only cosmic microwave background experiment with resolution better than Planck’s is “Acbar” a ground based telescope that achieves four (4) arcminute resolution.

-By comparison the 5-megapixel iPhone-4 camera has a resolution some 226 times sharper than WMAP (and ~87 times more detail than Planck), NASA’s best microwave radiation camera.
+By comparison the 5-megapixel iPhone-4 camera has a resolution some 226 times sharper than WMAP, NASA’s best microwave radiation camera and and about 87 times more detail than Planck.

 Update: Since I had a couple of very bright folks ask about distinguishing between angular resolution and sensitivity I’ve added this: